Weyl algebra: Generator

 In other words, W(V) is the algebra generated by V subject only to the relation vu − uv = ω(v, u).
 Then, W(V) is isomorphic to An via the choice of a Darboux basis for ω.

+$A_n$ is also a quotient of the universal enveloping algebra of the Heisenberg algebra, the Lie algebra of the Heisenberg group, by setting the central element of the Heisenberg algebra (namely [q, p]) equal to the unit of the universal enveloping algebra (called 1 above).